PetalsOnWind/Statistics-and-Econometrics-for-Data-Science/README.md

 2. Learn how to use Jupyter Notebook, and python libraries numpy, pandas and matplotlib
 3. Clone this repo and make a new branch
 4. Each ipynb file should be able to stand independently so you should be able to open it using Jupyter Notebook
+5. Join the Gitter channel (link at bottom), introduce yourself and tell about your experience/expectations